 Maybe you love running.
 Or it could just be something you’re easing yourself into.

-Do these 5 things beforehand to maximize your workout:
+Do these five things beforehand to maximize your workout:

-Do you plan to exercise on the treadmill every day?
+Do you plan to exercise every day?
 Every week?
 Or maybe even every other Tuesday?
 Document a plan and keep it with you.
 This will help you stay motivated and on course.

-You don’t want to get the motivation to exercise, then cramp up.
+You don’t want to get the motivation to exercise and then cramp up.
 Plus, when you’re on a treadmill, there isn’t anything worse than pulling a muscle.
 To prevent injury, make sure to take 10 minutes to stretch to get your body prepared for your workout.

 If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.